-It is apparent that the MSO Sector needs to be protected and the present regime which burdens the MSOs to the maximum without any pressure on the Broadcasters and the LCOs should be done away with.
+Further, as per TRAI, there are 600 MSOs and 60000 LCOs in India which itself goes to show that directly or indirectly, the MSO sector is providing employment to lakhs of individuals and thus the MSO Sector needs to be protected.
+Also, the present regime which burdens the MSOs to the maximum without any pressure on the Broadcasters and the LCOs should be done away with.